THEOplayer/samples-ios-sdk/Full-Screen-Handling/README.md

 # THEOplayer iOS Reference Apps - THEO Full Screen Handling

-The purpose of this app is to demonstrate how to manage [THEOplayer] presentation mode.

-For quick start, please proceed with the [Quick Start](#Quick-Start) guide.

-## Guides

-The guide below will provide a detailed explanation about how to control THEOplayer presentation mode.

-* [THEOplayer How To's - Presentation Control]

 This app is an extension of [THEO Basic Playback] application.
 Please checkout the following guides should any help is needed to get started with Xcode and/or THEOplayer SDK.

 * [THEO Knowledge Base - Xcode Setup]
 * [THEOplayer How To's - Setup Reference Application]
 * [THEOplayer How To's - THEOplayer iOS SDK Integration]

+The purpose of this app is to demonstrate how to manage [THEOplayer] presentation mode.

+For quick start, please proceed with the [Quick Start](https://docs.theoplayer.com/getting-started/01-sdks/03-ios/00-getting-started.md) guide.

 ## Quick Start

+1. Using the terminal, navigate to the directory where Podfile is located  is located and run:

+       pod install --repo-update

+      &emsp;
+   Please keep in mind [the included features](https://github.com/THEOplayer/theoplayer-sdk-ios#included-features) on the Cocoapods releases.
+If you want to use any features other than these, you need to create a custom THEOplayer iOS SDK framework from THEOportal with the features you wish and embed the framework in your project instead of using Cocoapods.
+      &emsp;
+2. On player's configuration, replace the placeholder `your_license_here` with your license for iOS SDK.
+      ```swift
+        THEOplayerConfiguration(pip: nil, license: "your_license_string")
+      ```

-* Obtain THEOplayer iOS SDK.
-If you don't have a SDK yet, please visit [Get Started with THEOplayer].
+      If you don't have a license yet, please visit [THEOportal Getting Started](https://portal.theoplayer.com/getting-started) page.
-* Extract the downloaded **`iOSSDK-[version]-[name].zip`**.
-For example:

-      unzip iOSSDK-[version]-[name].zip

-* Copy & paste the **`THEOplayerSDK.framework`** folder to the root of the reference app project.
-For example:

-      cp -a THEOplayerSDK.framework/ Full-Screen-Handling/

-* Open the reference app project `Full_Screen_Handling.xcodeproj` with Xcode.
-* Select `Product > Run` from Xcode menu bar or press `⌘ + R` on the keyboard to build and run the application.
-  * Should there be any problems with launching the application, please check the [THEO Knowledge Base - Simulator And iOS Device] guide for more information.
+      &emsp;
+3. Open the project `.xcworkspace`, select a Development Team for signing and build it.

-## Streams/Content Rights
+## Guides

-The DRM streams used in this app (if any) are provided by our Partner: [EZ DRM] and hold all the rights for the content.
-These streams are DRM protected and cannot be used for any other purposes.
+The guide below will provide a detailed explanation about how to control THEOplayer presentation mode.

+* [THEOplayer How To's - Presentation Control]

 ## License